A Rewarding Career

 Seton Villa is a small organisation providing support to around 40 people across our services.
-The people we support are primarily women and do not present with significant challenging behaviours.
-We recognise the unique abilities and gifts of each one of the people we support and each of our community support workers is also a key worker for one or two of the women.
+We have expanded recently to provide SIL to RASAID, another SDA provider.
+The people we support do not present with significant challenging behaviours.
+We recognise the unique abilities and gifts of each one of the people we support and each of our community support workers is also a key worker for one or two of the residents.

 We offer ongoing training and support to staff through external training providers including TAFE and through in-service education.
 Where possible our policy is to promote from within and to encourage people to further their careers.